 John Corabi: Yes, exactly.
-Eventually I’m hoping that they’ll figure everything out and now there is all these resurgence with vinyl, it is coming back again.
+Eventually, I’m hoping that they’ll figure everything out, and now there is all this resurgence with vinyl, it is coming back again.
 I’m hoping that people will get more into the actual, physical hard copies of whether it’s a CD or vinyl or whatever.
 They’ll get more into that.
-I know in America right now they’re trying to figure out how to do the streaming radios and make sure that the artist get paid, downloads and all this sort of shit.
-It’s all very convoluted right now, but I know the American government is trying to figure it out and they realize like; we’re kind of ripping these guys off or they’re not being paid properly for their services.
+I know in America right now, they’re trying to figure out how to do the streaming radios and make sure that the artist gets paid downloads and all this sort of shit.
+It’s all very convoluted right now, but I know the American government is trying to figure it out, and they realize like; we’re kind of ripping these guys off, or they’re not being paid properly for their services.
 So they’ll figure it out.
 But you can’t really change anything; it’s the direction the world is going in.
-So we just have to kind of adopt and make the best of it and do what we can do.
+So we just have to kind of adapt and make the best of it and do what we can do.

 Marco Mendoza: You know what?
 The bottom line of the game.
 The game has changed, but there is still a game.
-So we have to adopt and we want to stay in the game.
-I can’t do anything else, I’m only safe here.
+So we have to adapt, and we want to stay in the game.
+I can’t do anything else; I’m only safe here.
 That’s what I do.
 This is what we do.

 Marco Mendoza: No, we have a cruise to do.

 John Corabi: And I have…

 Marco Mendoza: He’s doing a bunch of stuff, and we have cruise stuff.